klaarnut/user-docs/en/installation.md

 - Follow the setup steps until finish.
 - Enter license at manage app.

-**Once the installation is completed**
+4. Once the installation is completed.
-RVsitebuilder CMS is ready to create a website for your domain.
+RVsitebuilder CMS is ready to [create website]](https://github.com/rvsitebuilder/user-docs/blob/7.2/en/create-new-website.md) on your domain now!